Kansas Pre-Trip Inspection Test

 Key Topics

-- •Tires, lights, and emergency gear
+- •Coupling and emergency gear

-About the Kansas Pre Trip Inspection Test
+About the Kansas Pre-Trip Inspection Test

 Topics Covered